-2) Orient using your senses, especially the eyes.
-Focus attention on the external environment and let your eyes “take in” what they see.
-Then notice something that evokes pleasure or curiosity.
+1) Orient via the eyes.
+Focus attention on the external environment.
+Let your eyes slowly wander and “take in” what they see.
+Then let your eyes rest on something that evokes pleasure or enjoyment.

-This focus invites more “ventral dominance,” versus fight/flight dominance or survival physiology.
+This focus invites more “ventral dominance” versus survival physiology.

 The combination of visual orienting, breath and awareness of goodness invites more receptivity.
 It stimulates ventral dominance, the “safe and social state” in which we’re aware, present and available for social engagement and quietude.
 When you’re not unnecessarily flooded with stress chemicals that mobilize the body for survival, you have access to the safe/social state that all human mammals yearn for.